thu-tram/mangg-may-tinh/routing/bgp.md

 ## Stub ASes Use Default Routes

-Some ASes don't need to run BGP to deterimne how to forward packets through the network.
+Some ASes don't need to run BGP to determine how to forward packets through the network.
 In particular, if a stub AS is only connected to a single provider, then every packet bound for other ASes should be sent to that one provider.
 The stub AS can install a single hard-coded **default route** for all destinations in other ASes.

 What about other ASes trying to send packets to the stub AS?
 The stub can ask the provider to install a **static route**, which tells the provider how to send packets to the stub AS.
 Now, the provider can run BGP and advertise this static route to the rest of the Internet.
 The stub can ask the provider to hard-code the static route, and the stub never has to run BGP, since the provider is advertising routes to the stub on behalf of the stub.